shon-Rocky/Annual-Report-Analyst/README.md

 # GPT Analyst

 This is a Python application that uses the power of large language models (LLMs) and vector databases to analyze and answer questions about a given document.
-In this case, the document is an annual report in PDF format.

 ## Prerequisites